canjs/canjs/docs/can-guides/introduction/comparison.md

 <img src="../../docs/can-guides/images/introduction/video-chat-react.png" style="width:100%;max-width:750px"/>

-...and wire them all together with code.
+…and wire them all together with code.
 The wiring up is not free, and though simple, may produce bugs and there is no guarantee the individual bits will work well together.

 **CanJS** has a more cross-cutting encapsulation strategy.
 A can-component knows what data it accepts through **attrs**, and can fetch its own data with models as dependencies, and also handles the user interaction, state-changes and display all within the component.